Affiliates, we will be ceasing production and distribution of Mayo Clinic Radio at the end of 2020. Thank you.

-With thousands of experts from Mayo Clinic campuses in Minnesota, Florida, Arizona, and the Mayo Clinic Health System,¬†Mayo Clinic Radio reaches listeners with an easy-to-understand, friendly approach.
+With thousands of experts from Mayo Clinic campuses in Minnesota, Florida, Arizona and the Mayo Clinic Health System, “Mayo Clinic Radio” reaches listeners with an easy-to-understand, friendly approach.
 High interest topics include the latest news as well as information about exercise, nutrition, prevention and heart health.
-Mayo Clinic orthopedic surgeon Tom Shives, M.D. has hosted the hour-long program for two decades.
+Mayo Clinic orthopedic surgeon Tom Shives, M.D. has hosted the hour-long program for more than 25 years.

-He and cohost Tracy McCray, a 20-year radio veteran educate and enlighten audiences every week.
-Mayo Clinic‚Äôs first of its kind, Center for Social Media broadens the radio conversation, engaging audiences on Facebook with its Myth or Matter of Fact segment, and on Twitter, using the hashtag #MayoClinicRadio on the Mayo Clinic Twitter page, with hundreds of thousands of followers.
+He and co-host Tracy McCray, a 26-year radio veteran, educate and enlighten audiences every week.
+The Mayo Clinic News Network broadens the radio conversation, and millions are reached on Facebook and Twitter, using the hashtag #MayoClinicRadio.

 Tom Shives, M.D.

-A Mayo Clinic orthopedic surgeon, is the host of Mayo Clinic Radio.
-For more than 19 years, Dr. Shives hosted a weekly radio call-in program known as Healthline on KROC-AM in Rochester, Minn.
-The format was simple: interview a Mayo Clinic specialist on an interesting topic, and provide listeners with in-depth information from someone with particular expertise in the subject.
-Out of Healthline grew¬†Medical Edge Weekend, and now, Mayo Clinic Radio, bringing those same valuable insights to a potentially global audience.
+A Mayo Clinic orthopedic surgeon, Dr. Shives is the host of Mayo Clinic Radio.
+Starting in 1991, Dr. Shives hosted a weekly radio call-in program known as “Healthline” on KROC-AM in Rochester, Minn.
+The format was simple — interview a Mayo Clinic specialist on an interesting topic, and provide listeners with in-depth information from someone with particular expertise in the subject.
+Out of “Healthline” grew “Medical Edge Weekend”, and now, “Mayo Clinic Radio”, bringing those same valuable insights to a potentially global audience.

-A long time radio talk show host in Rochester MN, is the co-host of Mayo Clinic Radio.¬† For nearly 20 years, Tracy has been an on-air fixture at KROC in Rochester both as co-host of the Early Morning Show on KROC-FM and The Tracy McCray Show on KROC-AM.¬†¬† Starting in 2009, Tracy also began writing the Talk of the Town lifestyle column for the Rochester Post Bulletin newspaper.¬† Through both radio and print, Tracy displays a knack for moderating interesting conversations and a capturing her unique take on life as a Midwestern woman.¬† As a 25 year cancer survivor, Tracy has always held an intense curiosity about medicine and how patients can be their own best advocate when it comes to their health.
+A long-time radio talk show host in Rochester MN, McCray is the co-host of “Mayo Clinic Radio”.
+For more than 26 years, through both radio and print, she has been a fixture in the Rochester, Minn. media scene.
+Tracy displays a knack for moderating interesting conversations and capturing her unique take on life as a Midwestern woman.
+As a 29-year cancer survivor, she has always held an intense curiosity about medicine and how patients can be their own best advocate when it comes to their health.

-Become a News Network Member
+Become a News Network member